CosmoStat/Tutorials/presentation_tips.md

 It will be a **compromise**:
 - maybe you won’t have time to check everything
-- maybe there is no need to check everything (you may be instructed  not to prepare for long, because your goal may also include *working on your PhD project first*)
+- maybe there is no need to check everything (you may be instructed  not to spend too much time preparing)
 - maybe you have to (job interview).

 The more you get confident with choices you have, the more efficient you will become in reaching your goal without wasting time.